officelifehq/docs/docs/documentation/installation.md

 ### Queue

-Setup a queue is a very good way to improve performances on OfficeLife.
+Setting up a queue is a very good way to improve performances on OfficeLife.

 There are 2 steps to follow:
 - Setup a [queue worker](https://laravel.com/docs/8.x/queues#running-the-queue-worker), using a specific docker container, or tools like supervisor.
 The command to run is: